 Job in the Old Testament is a good man, evidenced by Job being a rich man, blessed by God, “Job owned 7,000 sheep, 3,000 camels, 500 yoke of oxen,” “and a very large number of slaves.”
 Job’s circumstances change though, because “the Lord” says to “satan,” “All that Job has is in your control satan.”
-Satan takes Job’s riches, who naturally laments his poverty, “I am a slave,… a hireling who waits for his wages.”
-But the story shows Job is not sinful and his enslavement is unjust.
+Satan takes Job’s riches, who laments his poverty, “I am a slave,… a hireling who waits for his wages.”
+But the story concludes by showing Job is not sinful and thus his enslavement is unjust.
 So it is that Job’s riches are returned to him in the end; his sheep, camels, oxen, and slaves.

 “Oh, that the free would stamp the impious name of ‘RULER’ into the dust!
 (Ode to Liberty – Percy Bysshe Shelley)